 Netflix’s original series Vikings: Valhalla fills the void left by the original series Vikings, with its brutal, grim, and violent depiction of the lives of our heroes.
 The series follows some of history’s most famous conquerors of Europe.
-If you are a fan of violent period dramas, there are many similar historical dramas that can pass your time while waiting for Season 2.
+If you are a fan of violent period dramas, there are many similar historical dramas that can pass your time if you have already binged your way through Vikings: Valhalla Season 2.

 Vikings (Hulu, Peacock & Prime Video)